 However, you’ll honestly be much better suited just buying a 40 gallon (48 inches long by 12 inches wide by 14 inches deep) tank since you’ll need to upgrade to this size by the time your bearded dragon reaches 3 to 4 months anyways.

 Try not to place them in a tank/cage larger than 40 gallons as this can lead to difficulty for them hunting feeders.
+If you are looking to purchase a reptile pet that is strong and healthy, instead of sickly and malnourished - you should never purchase a reptile from a pet store.
+Find out the three reasons why here.

-For dragons that are at least ten inches long (Typically 4/5 months and older) but not yet full grown, consider keeping them in a tank/cage that is the equivalent of at least 40 gallons, but ideally 55 to 75 gallons (48 inches long by 18 inches wide by 20 inches deep).
+For dragons that are at least ten inches long (Typically 4/5 months and older) but not yet full-grown, consider keeping them in a tank/cage that is the equivalent of at least 40 gallons, but ideally 55 to 75 gallons (48 inches long by 18 inches wide by 20 inches deep).

 Now, a full-grown lizard or a lizard that is 15 to 18 months old, is going to do best in a tank or cage that is 100-120 gallons… especially if they’re on track to be a large lizard (over 18 inches)!